-If you are just getting started, or even if you are a seasoned prepper, we know making your way through all of the information online can sometimes be overwhelming.
-Even on this site, we have over ten years of articles archived; for that reason, we put together this resource guide to help you navigate the world of emergency preparedness and hopefully answer any questions that you may have along the way.
+If you are just getting started, or even a seasoned prepper, we know making your way through all of the information online can sometimes be overwhelming.
+Even on this site, we have over ten years of articles archived; for that reason, we put together this resource guide to help you navigate the world of emergency preparedness and hopefully answer any questions you may have.

-Now that’s the million-dollar questions, isn’t it?
-The truth is, I have no idea.
+Now that’s the million-dollar question, isn’t it?
+The truth is, YOU will have to do some work to figure that out.
 I can give you some ideas, and we will do that later in the article, but anyone who tells you they have all answers is a liar!
 The only one who can really answer that question is you.

 - Your geographical location and the most likely threats you will face based on your local environment.

 - Personal threats like job security or financial problems.

 - Shit we just can’t predict!
 None of us can tell the future; the only thing we can really do is prepare for the most likely threats that we will face based on past disasters, research, and things that are unique to our experience.

 The reality of prepping is that when you reach that metaphorical SHTF moment, there is a very high chance that the event will be either hyper-personal or extremely localized in nature.
 A job loss, a freak winter storm that shuts down your city, or even an event like Hurricane Katrina are all examples of localized or personal disasters.
 While they aren’t the Walking Dead, they are things that can feel like an end of the world event when you’re living through the situation firsthand.